Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST suppliers-upsert

-Update a supplier record if the provided reference does match one of the supplier references in your account, otherwise create a new supplier record with the provided reference (or with a random one if no reference is provided).
+Update a supplier record if the provided reference (or the email) does match one of the supplier references in your account, otherwise create a new supplier record with the provided reference (or with a random one if no reference is provided).
+Note that for this endpoint, the email of the supplier can also be used as a primary key for the upsert.

 ```javascript
 const axios = require("axios");